DinoHub/labelImg_OBB/README.rst

 To export program as a .exe program:

-1. Run `pyinstaller labelimg.py` and look into the `/dist/labelimg`.
-All the files are
+1. Run `pyinstaller --onefile labelimg.py` to just get a single .exe file in `/dist`

-2. You can also run `pyinstaller --onefile labelimg.py` to just get a single .exe file in `/dist` instead
+2. Add the `predefined_classes.txt` file into the same folder as where you would run your .exe if needed

 How to contribute
 ~~~~~~~~~~~~~~~~~